 Biocartis Group NV is a limited liability company organized under the laws of Belgium and has its registered office at Generaal de Wittelaan 11 B, 2800 Mechelen, Belgium.
-Throughout this report, the term 'Biocartis NV' refers to the the Company nor its advisers or representatives nor any of its subsidiary undertakings or any such person's officers or employees guarantees that the assumptions underlying such forward-looking statements are free from errors nor does either accept any responsibility for the future accuracy of the forward-looking statements contained in this report or the actual occurrence of the forecasted developments.
-You should not place undue reliance on forward-looking statements, which speak only as of the date of this report.

-non-consolidated Belgian subsidiary company and references to 'the Group' or 'Biocartis' include Biocartis Group NV together with its subsidiaries.
+Throughout this report, the term 'Biocartis NV' refers to the non-consolidated Belgian subsidiary company and references to 'the Group' or 'Biocartis' include Biocartis Group NV together with its subsidiaries.